marionettejs/backbone.marionette/docs/marionette.itemview.md

 });
 ```

-## Organizing ui elements
+## Organizing UI Elements

-As documented in View, you can specify a `ui` hash in your view that
+As documented in [Marionette.View](./marionette.view.md), you can specify a `ui` hash in your `view` that
-maps between a ui element's name and its jQuery selector, similar to
-how regions are organized.
+maps UI elements by their jQuery selectors.
 This is especially useful if you access the
-same ui element more than once in your view's code, so instead of
+same UI element more than once in your view's code.
+Instead of
-duplicating the selector you can simply reference it by
+duplicating the selector, you can simply reference it by
 `this.ui.elementName`:

 ```js